Python-PyQt/PyQt6-Docs/descriptions/QtOpenGLWidgets/QOpenGLWidget-c.rst

 .. literalinclude:: ../../../snippets/qtbase-src-opengl-doc-snippets-code-doc_gui_widgets_qopenglwidget.py
     :lines: 124-174

 This is naturally not the only possible solution.
-One alternative is to use the :sip:ref:`~PyQt6.QtGui.QOpenGLContext.aboutToBeDestroyed` signal of `QOpenGLContext <https://doc.qt.io/qt-6/gui-changes-qt6.html#qopenglcontext>`_.
-By connecting a slot, using direct connection, to this signal, it is possible to perform cleanup whenever the underlying native context handle, or the entire `QOpenGLContext <https://doc.qt.io/qt-6/gui-changes-qt6.html#qopenglcontext>`_ instance, is going to be released.
+One alternative is to use the :sip:ref:`~PyQt6.QtGui.QOpenGLContext.aboutToBeDestroyed` signal of :sip:ref:`~PyQt6.QtGui.QOpenGLContext`.
+By connecting a slot, using direct connection, to this signal, it is possible to perform cleanup whenever the underlying native context handle, or the entire :sip:ref:`~PyQt6.QtGui.QOpenGLContext` instance, is going to be released.
 The following snippet is in principle equivalent to the previous one:

 .. literalinclude:: ../../../snippets/qtbase-src-opengl-doc-snippets-code-doc_gui_widgets_qopenglwidget.py
     :lines: 178-191